Distribution-Protocol/ERCProtocolDraft/README.md

  * In the validation process, the collector will need to supply the basic information including initiator (the address of the collector),
  * distHash, and optional parameters, such as task and fullfilmentData.
  * task is required if the validation function implements validation processes on more than one task.
 For example, collectors need to fulfil one set of
- * validation conditions for minting a copy, and another set for extending the valid duration of the copy.
+ * validation rules for minting a copy, and another set for extending the valid duration of the copy.
 The set up can be
  * different depending on the usecases.
  * fulfulmentData is the additional data passed to the function */ interface IValidator {

     /**
-     * @dev Sets up the validator conditions by the distribution hash and the data for initialisation.
+     * @dev Sets up the validator rules by the distribution hash and the data for initialisation.
 This function will
-     * decode the data back to the required parameters and sets up the conditions that decides who
+     * decode the data back to the required parameters and sets up the rules that decides who
      * can or cannot mint a copy of the distribution. see {IValidator-MintInfo}
      *
      * @param distHash The hash of the copy configuration
-     * @param initData The data bytes for initialising the validation conditions.
-Parameters are encoded into bytes */ function setConditions(bytes32 distHash, bytes calldata initData) external;
+     * @param initData The data bytes for initialising the validation rules.
+Parameters are encoded into bytes */ function setRules(bytes32 distHash, bytes calldata initData) external;

     /**
-     * @dev Supply the data that will be used to validate the fulfilment of the conditions setup by the creator.
+     * @dev Supply the data that will be used to validate the fulfilment of the rules setup by the creator.
      *
      * @param initiator the party who initiate vadiation on a particular task
      * @param distHash the hash of the copy configuration
      * @param task the task that a specific individual wants to validate.
 If there is only one task, the task can be empty
-     * @param fullfilmentData the data that will be used to passed the validator conditions setup by the creator */ function validate(address initiator, bytes32 distHash, bytes32 task, bytes calldata fullfilmentData) external payable;
+     * @param fullfilmentData the data that will be used to passed the validator rules setup by the creator */ function validate(address initiator, bytes32 distHash, bytes32 task, bytes calldata fullfilmentData) external payable;
 }